Ski & Snowboard School FAQ

 What can I expect for my child at Mt.
 Brighton Ski & Ride School?

 - First and foremost, we are here to make sure your child has fun learning how to ski or snowboard!
 We believe having fun is the foundation to a successful Ski & Ride School experience.
 Our instructors provide a safe, energetic, engaging, and interactive lesson experience, utilizing the most cutting-edge instruction techniques to ensure that your child has the skills needed to navigate a ski hill with complete independence and confidence.
 We also aim to simplify your experience at Mt.
 Brighton, which is why our Ski School can assist with all your lift ticket, lesson, and rental needs all in one convenient location.
 At the end of your child’s lesson, we will provide you with a comprehensive report card, detailing your child’s progress while also providing recommendations for future ski school instruction.
+It is important to note that the ski school area is also peanut and tree nut free.

 Can I join my child to watch their lesson?